DependableSystemsLab/TensorFI/README.md

 injector can be configured though a YAML file.

 *This file constains installation instructions and dependencies.
-For details of how TensorFI works, please refer to the README file*
+For details of how TensorFI works, please refer to the Manual file*

 **0.Supported/Tested Platforms**